Neisson

 Neisson produces exclusively rhum agricole (made from pure cane juice) and presses its juice using a mill dating back to 1937.
 Fermentation takes place in stainless steel vats and can last up to 5 days, the maximum allowed by the Martinique AOC (120 hours), which is very long compared to most of its peers.
 Since 2011, an extensive research campaign has enabled him to work with his own yeast strains, in order to best reproduce the identity of his terroir.

 Distillation is carried out by Grégory Vernant-Neisson himself, on the Savalle column installed and modified by his grandfather.
-The resulting rum is proofed at 73°, then placed in stainless steel tanks and blended with distillates from previous years to maintain aromatic consistency from one year to the next.
-The white rum is slowly aerated and reduced before bottling.
+The rum that flows out has a strength of 73°, it is then placed in stainless steel vats and assembled with distillates from previous years in order to maintain aromatic consistency from one year to the next.
+The white rum is slowly aerated and reduced before being bottled.

 For a long time, aged rums were matured in the "traditional" way, in ex-Bourbon and Cognac casks ranging from 180 to 650 liters.
 However, these casks are gradually being replaced by new casks specially designed for Neisson, using French and American oak and carefully selected grains and toast.
 The ultimate aim is to have casks dedicated solely to rum.